PsyTeachR/data-skills-v2/docs/12-resilience2.md

 We can also create new variables using a combination of `mutate()` and `case_when()`. `case_when()` is a very useful and powerful function that allows you to create new variables based on multiple conditions and values.

-For example, we can create a new categorical variable assigns participants to the "Younger" category if their `age_corrected` is less than or equal (`<=`) to 30, and "Older" if `age_corrected` is more than (`>`) 30.
+For example, we can create a new categorical variable that assigns participants to the "Younger" category if their `age_corrected` is less than or equal (`<=`) to 30, and "Older" if `age_corrected` is more than (`>`) 30.
 This categorisation is not based on any scientifically motivated split, it's just around  the age I stopped being able to go out more than once a week.

 * You can read `~` as `then`, i.e., if age is less than or equal to 30, then write "Younger".
 * You can have as many conditions as you like, just separate them with commas.